Anteophthalmosuchus: Discovery

 Two specimens from Bernissart, Belgium, collectively referred to as "Dollo's goniopholidid", was referred to A. hooleyi in a 2016 redescription.
 The specimens, which consist of complete skeletons (one missing the skull) from the Sainte-Barbe Clays Formation, were originally referred to Goniopholis simus by Dollo.
 In 2016, they were recognized as specimens of A. hooleyi due to their distinctive eye sockets, among other defining characteristics of the species.
 While the Dollo specimens do not possess frontal bones that are pointed at the rostral end, a trait in 2011 to establish A. hooleyi as a distinct species, and also differs in the relative proportions of the occipital condyle and foramen magnum, the authors considered these traits invalid diagnostic characteristics, as they could be a consequence of age differences or preservational artifacts.
 However, in 2017, Dollo's goniopholidid was moved to a new species, Anteophthalmosuchus epikrator, based on comparisons with newly-discovered specimens from the Isle of Wight.

 A second species, Anteophthalmosuchus escuchae, was first described and named by A.D.
 Buscalioni, L. Alcalá, E. Espílez and L. Mampel in 2013.
 It is known solely from the holotype AR-1-1097 which consists of a partial skull.
 It was collected from the early Albian-aged Escucha Formation, at Santa Maria Mine located in the municipality of Ariño, Teruel Province, of Aragon, along with the closely related Hulkepholis plotos.

 Description

-At an estimated over 3.5 m in length, Anteophthalmosuchus would have been the largest crocodyliform in the Wealden faunal assemblage, larger than the contemporaneous species Hylaeochampsa vectiana, Leiokarinosuchus brookensis, and Vectisuchus leptognathus.
+Estimated at 3.5–4 m in length, Anteophthalmosuchus would have been the largest crocodyliform in the Wealden faunal assemblage, larger than the contemporaneous species Hylaeochampsa vectiana, Leiokarinosuchus brookensis, and Vectisuchus leptognathus.

+Skull

+Anteophthalmosuchus' skull, when complete, would have measured around 60 cm in length.
+The majority of the skull, including the maxillary portion of the snout and most of the infratemporal (posterior, or rearward, but on the outside) part of the skull, was covered in regularly spaced, circular pits, as in Goniopholis.
+The palpebral bone was very small and did not project laterally (outwards) over the orbit (eye socket), unlike in other goniopholidids.
+The supratemporal fenestra was subcircular, and at its widest was almost twice the diameter of the orbits.
+The occipital condyle was roughly ten percent of the maximum width of the dorsal (top) portion of the skull.
+Unlike Goniopholis crassidens, but like G. baryglyphaeus (and another specimen, IRSNB R1537), A. hooleyi lacked an external mandibular fenestra (the opening situated posteriorly, or towards the back of, the mandible).